 Our program offers an option "entrepreneurship," linked with the "Health" environment of the CRI.
-It concerns experimented candidates (physicians, pharmacists, managers) interested in the hospital transformation, who have a personal project to create a company and to address the current needs in the hospital.
+It concerns experimented candidates (physicians, pharmacists, managers or scientific students) interested in the hospital transformation, who may or may not have a personal project to create a company and to address the current needs in the hospital.
 If you are interested in this option, please fill the form "Bioentrepreneurship", and write your application accordingly.

 CRI campus is located in the heart of the Marais district in Paris.
 Students studying at CRI profit from a vibrating ecosystem rich in seminars, research groups, global initiatives about research and education, club activities, and 150 square meters of students' lab space.

 The Institute hosts several Citizen Science initiatives and weekly seminars and events, with the scope of promoting quality research and sustainable development in science, education and the digital revolution.